KingRushPlatina/CRM-Concepts/README.md

 # Goal: Develop a comprehensive CRM that encompasses all typical CRM system concepts.

-In this project, we aim to create a CRM solution that integrates all essential functionalities and features commonly associated with CRM systems.
-To achieve this goal, we have several phases with additional detailed goals:
+In this project, our goal is to create a CRM solution that not only integrates all essential functionalities commonly found in CRM systems but also incorporates additional features to enhance user experience and productivity.
+We aim to follow a modern architecture approach, utilizing microservices and dependency injection, to ensure scalability, maintainability, and flexibility in our CRM system.
+We have structured our development process into several phases with detailed goals to achieve this comprehensive CRM solution.

 ## Phase 1: Backend Development